rocal-dev/rocal/README.md

 ```

-5. (Optional) Run to access the application:
+5. Run to access the application:

 ```bash
 $ cd myapp